- About ACCE

 - National Computing Studies survey

-This project provides opportunities for research, thus forwarding the Computing Studies agendas of ACCE and SiMERR enabling research and advocacy about the extent and quality of Computing Studies programs in rural and regional areas in Australia.
+This project provided opportunities for research, thus forwarding the Computing Studies agendas of ACCE and SiMERR enabling research and advocacy about the extent and quality of Computing Studies programs in rural and regional areas in Australia.

 IT Teachers Summit: Open Learning Approaches to Computing Studies